jgarciasuarez/jgarciasuarez.github.io/index.md

 - **Application of Path-Independent Integrals to Soil-Structure Interaction**

 My PhD work focused on studying the potential of the path-independent integrals of Continuum Mechanics to provide a new approach to problems in Soil-Structure Interaction.
 I was chiefly interested in the problem of assessment of seismic increment of pressures on retaining walls.

-- **Realistic Seismic Metamaterials**

-How to engineer the soil around a structure in order to protect it from seismic waves (both sufarce and bulk waves).